Experienced Maryland Lawyers Protecting Victims of Common Carrier Accidents

 Train, taxi, bus, subway and other mass transit accidents tend to be worse than others because of the size of the vehicles, and because they typically don't provide safety equipment like airbags or seatbelts.
 Many commuters on trains or subways stand during rush hour, which make them even more vulnerable in the event of a crash or collision.

-Mass transit accidents can happen for many reasons, but here are some of the most common:
+Common carrier accidents can happen for many reasons, but here are some of the most typical:

 - Driver/operator fatigue